Haryana Orbital Rail Corridor

-Haryana Orbital Rail Corridor (HORC), with target completion by 31 March 2025, is an under construction broad-gauge twin-track 121.7 km-km long, 160 km per hour high-speed, railway project in Haryana state of India, which will run around along the Western Peripheral Expressway (WPE) on the western side of Delhi.
+Haryana Orbital Rail Corridor (HORC) is an under construction broad-gauge twin-track 121.7 km long and 160 km per hour higher-speed railway project in Haryana state of India, which will run around along the Western Peripheral Expressway (WPE) on the western side of Delhi.
+It is expected to be complete by 2028.

 It connects Palwal to Sonipat via Sohna, Manesar and Kharkhoda.
 At Palwal, Patli (Delhi–Rewari line), Sultanpur (Garhi Harsaru–Farukhnagar line), Asaudha (Delhi–Rohtak line) and Harsana Kalan (Delhi-Ambala line) railway stations.
 It will connect to existing railway lines running radially from Delhi.
 It will also connect to the Western Dedicated Freight Corridor (WDFC) at Prithala near Palwal railway station.
 It will transport 20,000 passengers a day and 50 MTPA cargo.

 Details

+Length

+Mainline corridor has the total "route length" of 121.7 km, but the additional connectivity and loop lines of 9.9 km will result in the total "line length" of at least 131.6 km.

 Funding

 The Haryana Rail Infrastructure Development Corporation (HRIDC), a joint venture founded by the Ministry of Railways and Government of Haryana - Haryana State Industrial and Infrastructure Development Corporation (HSIIDC), will construct the corridor by 2025.
 The Cabinet Committee on Economic Affairs of Government of India approved ₹5617 crore for the project in September 2020.